rajikudusadewale/HR-Analytic/README.md

 One of the key features of the dashboard is the Employees overview section.
 This dashboard provides a comprehensive overview of employee information, including demographic data, job titles, and performance metrics.
 Key features of this dashboard include:
 1. Employee Demographics: This section provides a breakdown of employee demographics, including age, gender, and ethnicity.

-2. Employee Education: This section provides a breakdown of employee educations, including Bachelor Degree, Diploma, Master Degree, Certificate I & II
+2. Employee Education: This section provides a breakdown of employee educations, including Bachelor Degree, Diploma, Master Degree, Certificate I & II,

 3. Job Titles: This section provides a breakdown of job titles within the organization, including the number of employees in each position, and pay type of each jobs